LiliGuimaraes/MusemGaleryArt/README.md

 # MusemGaleryArt
-Gallery Metropolitan Museum of Arts
+project to create a Gallery of Arts using fetch API